tommyskott/dotfiles/README.md

 # Dot files

+These are my dot files.
+Mainly for my own references but you might find something useful.
+Cheers! ✌️

 ## macOS Setup Guide - for developers

-This is the official Borgenfalk & Skott work station setup guide for macOS, to help you set up your dev environment as fast as possible.
+This is the official Borgenfalk & Skott macOS setup guide, to help you set up your dev environment as fast as possible.

 _Why does this document exist?_ This is for the times when get a new computer and don't want to remember all the tools and steps that are needed to get your environment like you want it.
 So instead of googling and trying to remember what and how to install, simply follow this "well structured" guide.